EEricHwang/EEricHwang.github.io/_pages/research.md

 <hr>
 <div id="dot2" style="display:inline"> This research aims to enhance the operational safety of unmanned aerial vehicles (UAVs) under adversarial environments. </div>
 <div id="mor2" style="display:none"> <strong> Research Motivation: </strong> <br>
-One of the key aspects of researching Unmanned Aerial Vehicles (UAVs) is <strong> how to enhance or fully guarantee their operational safety? </strong> UAVs are particularly vulnerable to various malicious threats, such as disturbances, wind gusts, and cyberattacks.
-For example, in terms of cybersecurity, GPS sensors on UAVs can be easily compromised by cyberattacks, leading to significant degradation in operational performance, such as tracking a destination.
-To address this challenge, we aim to develop safety-critical control and assurance algorithms to enhance the operational safety of UAVs.
+Ensuring the operational safety of Unmanned Aerial Vehicles (UAVs) is a fundamental challenge in modern aerospace systems.
+UAVs are vulnerable to various <strong>adversarial threats</strong>, including disturbances, wind gusts, and cyberattacks.
+For instance, GPS sensors can be compromised by spoofing attacks, which may significantly degrade navigation and trajectory-tracking performance.
+My research aim to develop safety-critical control and assurance algorithms that enhance the safety, reliability, and resilience of UAV systems operating in adversarial environments.

 <hr>
 <div style="text-align:center;">